azatzick/ClinicalNLP/README.md

 # Clinical NLP

-Natural Language Processing within Python for symptom extraction of clinical text
+Natural language processing (NLP) in Python for symptom extraction of clinical text.

-## Overview
 This project maps clinical text to biomedical corpora through Unified Medical Language System (UMLS) technologies.
 All code is in python.

 ## API Requirements and Resources: